-Back in 2012 when I first got my doctorate in psychology, I knew nothing about coaching or business.
+Back in 2012 when I first got my doctorate in psychology and put up my shingle as a coach, I knew nothing about coaching or business.
 I didn’t understand that I needed to focus on one transformation and one ideal client avatar.

 So I became a coach.
 Not even a life coach.